 If we discover we've collected information from a child under 13 without proper parental consent — or if you let us know you didn't realize what was being collected — we will delete that data promptly.
 Just email info@voicebloom.ca.

-If you operate a school or clinical practice and want to use VoiceBloom for the children in your care:
+If you operate an organization or clinical practice and want to use VoiceBloom for the children in your care:

-See our pages for Schools and Therapists for more.
+See our pages for Education and Therapists for more.

 Email: info@voicebloom.ca